petartlab/blog/content/english/posts/Getting ready for your greyhound Part 2.md

 * [Poop bags](https://amzn.to/3tnjLVA)- gone through many boxes and not once have they ripped.
 * [Pet odour removing spray](https://amzn.to/3neZSyT) in case of accidents in the house, we haven't had to use this yet.
 * [Bitter apple spray](https://amzn.to/3yPqCs4)- to deter chewing on furniture.
 It's somewhat effective, definitely not 100%.
 * [Washing bag](https://amzn.to/3DYejNC)- to contain fur while washing dog bedding.
-Some people swear by this and suggest a horse sized one like [this](https://amzn.to/3l5XGqT) but not sure how effective it is.
-Fur still ends up everywhere but the bag might help.
-I've resorted to manually removing as much fur as possible from the empty machine, then running an empty rinse cycle afterwards.
+Some people swear by this and suggest a horse sized one like [this](https://amzn.to/3l5XGqT).

 <br>